mahendraseervi/Building_map_using-RTAB-Map/README.md

 # Building_map_using-RTAB-Map
 Creating a 2D occupancy grid and 3D octomap from a simulated environment using our own robot with the RTAB-Map package.

 RTAB-Map (Real-Time Appearance-Based Mapping) is a popular solution for SLAM to develop robots that can map environments in 3D.
-RTAB-Map has good speed and memory management
+RTAB-Map has good speed and memory management.

 ## created rtabmap.db link:
 https://drive.google.com/open?id=1l-IBZUUwQS6dScZRNhfZHVYGwS1TWcDd